omhardaha/Notes/SQL/JOINS.md

 ## 1. Introduction

 - All RDBMS are relational in nature, and we refer to other tables to get meaningful outcomes.
+- A JOIN clause is used to combine rows from two or more tables, based on a related column between them..
 - Foreign Keys (FK) are used to reference other tables.

   ```sql